ussooraj/mlphon_v2/README.md

 ## Usage

-Using Virtual Environment (https://docs.python.org/3/library/venv.html) is recommended.

-To start using this python library

-     pip install mlphon

-OR

 Create and activate a new Conda environment (or any other Python virtual environment) to ensure a clean workspace:

      conda create -n myenvname python=3.11